CodeReviewDAO/dxd_codereview/Reviews/308 - CasperHolders | Mobile Apps  PWA  High security accounts/2 - Android & iOs Application/README.md

 Now the app is running and working using the "yarn start" command.

-The reviewer encoured same kind of messages while testing on a Mac (except the export of the environment variable)
+The reviewer encountered same kind of messages while testing on a Mac (except the export of the environment variable)

 ![img.png](assets/casperholders_mobile_running.png)